sonic-net/SONiC/doc/cli_auto_generation/cli_auto_generation.md

 <img src="images/auto_generation_flow.svg" alt="Figure 2.1 CLI Auto-generation flow">
 </p>

 A current SONiC utilities support *show*, *config*, *sonic-clear* operations.
 A plugin approach is taken when extending those utilities.
-A common way to introduce a plugin support for a python application is to structure a plugin as a python module that can be discovered by the application in a well known location in the system.
+A common way to introduce plugin support for a python application is to structure a plugin as a python module that can be discovered by the application in a well known location in the system.

-An Auto-generated CLI plugins will be placed to a package directory named *plugins/auto* under each *show*, *config* python package, so that by iterating modules inside those packages utilities can load them.
+Auto-generated CLI plugins will be placed to a package directory named *plugins/auto* under each *show*, *config* python package so that by iterating modules inside those packages utilities can load them.
 This is implemented in a way defined in [Python Packaging Guide.
 Creating and discovering plugins.](https://packaging.python.org/guides/creating-and-discovering-plugins/#using-namespace-packages)

 A code snipped describing the approach is given: